Creator754915/Hack-Tools/README.md

 # Hack-Tools

-how use:
+# Window/Linux:

-1) Download the repostory with this: #git clone https://github.com/Creator754915/Hacks-Tools
+1) Download the repostory with this: git clone https://github.com/Creator754915/Hacks-Tools

-2) Open the fonder with: #cd Hacks-Tools
+2) Open the folder with: cd Hacks-Tools

-3) Run the file: #bash hack-main.sh
+3) Run the file: bash hack-main.sh

+4) Use the password: Admin01

+5) Enjoy of the project 😄

+# Termux:

+1) Download the repostory with this: git clone https://github.com/Creator754915/Hacks-Tools

+2) Open the folder with: cd Hacks-Tools

+3) Run the file: hacks-main

-4) Use the passward: Admin01
+4) Use the password: Admin01

-5) Enjoy of the project
+5) Enjoy of the project 😄